- Harvard Health Blog - http://www.health.harvard.edu/blog -

 When I was first diagnosed with BPPV a few years ago, my doctor guided me through the Epley maneuver.
 I had to wear a neck brace afterward, and I was better in two days.

 The maneuver is easy enough to do at home—as long as you know how.
-Researchers in the Neurology study determined that many people who recognize the onset of BPPV turn to Internet videos for instructions.
-They found 33 different videos online showing how to do the Epley maneuver.
-The most popular, produced by the American Academy of Neurology, now has more than 1.1 million hits.
+Many people who recognize the onset of BPPV turn to Internet videos for instructions.
+One of the most popular is produced by the American Academy of Neurology.

 I checked out this video when my world began spinning again a few weeks ago, and decided to try the maneuver at home instead of visiting my doctor.
 Look to the left, lean back, look to the right—pretty simple stuff.
 My daughter and I watched the video a few times, then she called out the instructions as I went through the motions.
 I even started feeling better in the next few days.
 But my BPPV symptoms didn’t disappear completely.